eedugon/jmx-exporter-dockerized/README.md

 ## CHECK_INIT considerations

 I still need to check if we can use nagios check_jmx plugin inside this project.
 Anyway, it can be removed from the code easily:
-  * Remove from start.sh the block of CHECK_INIT feature plus all CHEC_INIT variables definition
+  * Remove from start.sh the block of CHECK_INIT feature plus all CHECK_INIT variables definition.
   * Remove from Dockerfile the copy of resources/check_jmx to the docker.